When you pursue a future in medicine, you dedicate yourself to the well-being of those you help.

-We will prepare you for the challenges of medical school through our Pre-Med advising program.
-You will have the education, resources, and support you need to successfully pursue your chosen career as a doctor, physician’s assistant, or other medical professional.
+With the pre-med advising program, you’ll have the education, resources and support you need to successfully pursue your chosen career as a doctor, nurse or other medical professional.

 Choose your own major

-The Pre-Med advising program does not limit you to any particular major.
+The pre-med advising program does not limit you to any particular major.
 Study what most closely aligns with your passions.
-Whichever major you choose, you’ll receive the full benefits of a liberal arts education — making you a well-rounded medical school applicant.
+Whichever major you choose, you’ll receive the full benefits of a liberal arts education — making you a well-rounded applicant for medical, dentistry or pharmacy school.

 Take specially designed courses